robsonmiranda/agenda-mongodb/README.md

 # agenda-mongodb
-REST application using: Spring, MongoDB and Java
+REST application using: Spring with SpringBoot, MongoDB and Java